CMAP Human and Community Development Committee

 |Tammy Wierciak||West Central Municipal Conference|

-Meetings typically occur on the 2nd Monday of the month from 10am-12pm at CMAP in the DuPage County Conference Room.
+Meetings typically occur on the 2nd Monday of the month (with the exception of January 2015) at 10am-12pm at CMAP in the DuPage County Conference Room.

 *Meeting has been rescheduled due to holiday.